Overview

 01/31/2020 02/03/2020 $0.01800042952 $0 $0 $0 $0.01800042952

-The Saturna Sustainable Bond Fund intends to distribute its net investment income and net realized capital gains, if any, to its shareowners.
-The Fund pays income dividends daily, which are reinvested or distributed monthly.
+The Saturna Global Sustainable Bond Fund intends to distribute its net investment income and net realized capital gains, if any, to its shareowners.
+The Fund pays income dividends daily, which are reinvested or distributed annually.
 As a result of its investment strategy, the Fund expects that its dividends will consist primarily of ordinary income.

 Distributions for the last four years are listed in the table above.
 For prior distributions, please contact a Saturna representative.